06poolal/Habitat-Coding/README.md

     # Coding for turning BBS habitat code into WFBS habitat code.
 Unable to upload the BBS data online, it is
         # subscription only.

+# Final_Habitat_Algorithm.R
+    # Contains the R code which is used on the Breeding Bird Survey (BBS) data to translate the BBS habitat codes
+        # into Winter Farmland Bird Survey (WFBS) habitat codes.

+# bbs county to region.csv
+    # Used to translate the counties used in the BBS survey into the government NUTS1 regions which the proportion
+        # .csv's use

 # Proportions CSV's
     # Contains all of the spread sheets which are used to in the code to create the proportions for spring/winter